celo-org/celo-monorepo/packages/docs/command-line-interface/account.md

 ### New

-Creates a new account locally using the Celo Derivation Path (m/44'/52752'/0/0/indexAddress) and print out the key information.
+Creates a new account locally using the Celo Derivation Path (m/44'/52752'/0/changeIndex/addressIndex) and print out the key information.
 Save this information for local transaction signing or import into a Celo node.
 Ledger: this command has been tested swapping mnemonics with the Ledger successfully (only supports english)

 ```
 USAGE
   $ celocli account:new

 OPTIONS
+  --addressIndex=addressIndex
+      Choose the address index for the derivation path

+  --changeIndex=changeIndex
+      Choose the change index for the derivation path

   --derivationPath=derivationPath
       Choose a different derivation Path (Celo's default is "m/44'/52752'/0'/0").
 Use "eth" as an alias of the Ethereum
       derivation path ("m/44'/60'/0'/0/").
 Recreating the same account requires knowledge of the mnemonic, passphrase (if
       any), and the derivation path

-  --indexAddress=indexAddress
-      Choose the index address of the derivation path

   --language=chinese_simplified|chinese_traditional|english|french|italian|japanese|korean|spanish
       [default: english] Language for the mnemonic words. **WARNING**, some hardware wallets don't support other languages